 How to Make Sure Your Electric Bill is Correct

-How to Get Relief From High Electric Bills and Incorrect Charges – If you think your electric bill is incorrect or too high then here are some things you can do
+How to Get Relief From High Electric Bills and Incorrect Utility Charges: If you think your electric bill is incorrect or too high then here are some things you can do.

 - The attic was remodeled by a contractor who added a sub panel to the existing 2nd floor panel that I used.
 So all the attic electricity was going from the sub panel to the remodeled attic which was part of the 2nd apartment.
 An electrician added a third meter for the attic under the 2nd apartment service so I could keep track of the electric heat cost for my tenant and then charge for that part of the electric bill.